calnix/stakingPro/test/Thoughts.md

 nftRegistry will be deployed before pool. pool will require nftRegistry address in constructor therefore, nftRegistry cannot take in pool address as constructor.

+## 3. can i expressed rp in integer values?

+- will it round to 0, if so where?